sabarieshkarthic/katomaran-hackathon/README.md

 # katomaran-hackathon
 # Intelligent Face Tracker with Auto-Registration & Unique Visitor Counting

 A hybrid identity pipeline that detects, tracks, recognises, and counts unique visitors from video.
-Uses face embeddings as the primary signal and body embeddings (OSNet) as fallback.
+Uses face embeddings as the primary signal and body embeddings (ResNet) as fallback.
 Every person gets exactly one entry log and one exit log.
 Re-entries are detected and do **not** re-increment the unique counter.

 ---
 ---